Transform a little boy's bedroom with an easy DIY pegboard headboard.

 If you are looking for ideas to decorate a nursery, adding an upholstered or fabric covered pelmet is definitely one idea you might want to consider, especially if you are fitting blinds or a plain window treatment.

 This adorable tatty teddy mural adorns the wall of a special little girl's bedroom.
 Painting a mural itself is not difficult - it all depends on the design you choose.
 Tatty teddy took 4 days to complete, but the result what oh so worth it.

 Applying wall vinyl designs to a wall is one way to add interest to a plain wall, or in this case, an empty corner in a room.
 In this little girl's bedroom, a custom design was printed onto vinyl and then stuck onto the wall.
-If you aren't good at drawing and painting, using wall vinyl allows you to add creative touches without worrying about how it will look.

 Children always need a place to store their small toys, craft suppliers and even small items of clothing, such as socks.
 This fabric pocket organiser is quick and easy to make, and you can use fabric scraps, offcuts or recycle old clothes to make it really affordable.